Interpreting risk scores

 ↑

-Layer 1: detail.scores[signal_0001], ... (detail=true)
+Layer 1: detail.scores[USER_SUICIDE_HEAD_A], ... (detail=true)

 ↑

-Raw per-signal probabilities
+Raw per-head probabilities

 corroboration, speaker attribution.
 Lower layers don't.